 Make the sauce by whisking together the butter, hot sauce and honey.

 Toss baked wings in sauce, then place on a platter and drizzle with any additional sauce.

 Two big takeaways from my journey to the bottom of the food internet: wings are actually better baked, and baking powder is your best friend.
 Here are a few other tips:

 - Fully dry the skin of your chicken wings, this will allow the baking powder and salt to adhere properly to the surface.

 - KEY INGREDIENT: Baking powder.
 Baking powder is a combination of baking soda and acid.
 When combined with salt, it dries out the skin of the wings, creating a deliciously crisp texture.

 - No need to flip.
 We found that baked wings without a flip were crispier—this will better maintain the high oven heat, allowing the skin to dry out more quickly.

 - The wire rack is key.
 This allows the warm oven air to fully circulate around the wings, again, getting them crispy.

 Now, you have an incredibly difficult decision to make: will you dip your crispy baked chicken wings in ranch or blue cheese?
-Almost as heavily debated as crunchy vs. creamy peanut butter — this decision is on you, friend.
+Almost as heavily debated as crunchy vs. creamy peanut butter—this decision is on you, friend.
 Full transparency: I’m a ranch gal.
-In case you missed it at the top, my homemade ranch dressing can be found here.

 - 3 Pounds Chicken Wings drumettes and flats separated, tips removed (Note 1)